 When you lay a bet on the exchange it’s important to know exactly how it works.
 Unlike when you back a bet, you aren’t entering a stake with returns based on your odds; with a lay bet the maximum you can win is the stake that you enter and the liability that you could pay out is then based on the odds that you set.

-In short, the bet could cost you money, so you need to think about your

-    finances ahead of time.
+In short, the bet could cost you money, so you need to think about your finances ahead of time.

-    If you look at the image above, we have bet against Napoli to win at

-    odds of 1.74 with a £10 stake.
-If Napoli does win, then we pay out the

-    liability for this bet, which in this case is £7.40.
-If Napoli doesn’t

-    win, then we get the backers stake, so here it would be £10 profit.
+If you look at the image above, we have bet against Napoli to win at odds of 1.74 with a £10 stake.
+If Napoli does win, then we pay out the liability for this bet, which in this case is £7.40.
+If Napoli doesn’t win, then we get the backers stake, so here it would be £10 net win.

 The next thing we want to talk about is liquidity.
-This is basically the

-    amount of money that can be staked at a certain price for that market.
+This is basically the amount of money that can be staked at a certain price for that market.

 From the image above you can see that there are financial figures shown underneath each of the prices.
 This is the liquidity for that bet and the maximum amount of money staked for that selection at that price.
 For example, you can see that to lay Napoli at odds of 1.73 there is £295 left at that price.
 If we want to bet more, we can then move down to 1.74 where there is currently £3409 available.

 Liquidity isn’t a massive factor for high profile sporting events such as Arsenal v Napoli.
 You can see in the top right of that image that over £132,000 has been matched, which is quite high and will get higher.

 Liquidity becomes an issue at lower-profile events where less money is being staked.
 This can make it more difficult to either get the price that you want to back or get a low price to lay given there is less money kicking about.
 You will find disparity in liquidity at each betting exchange as well, with Betfair having a significantly higher market share than all of their competitors, and exchanges only work if people use them.